AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/publishing-unpublishing-forms.md

    <!-- After publishing an asset, you can use the Forms Portal to display all the assets on a web page.
 For more information, see [Introduction to publishing forms on a portal](introduction-publishing-forms.md).-->

-## Publication de tous les éléments de Correspondence Management {#publish-all-the-correspondence-management-assets}
+## Publier toutes les ressources de Correspondence Management {#publish-all-the-correspondence-management-assets}

 [!DNL AEM Forms] permet de modifier tous les éléments de Correspondence Management sur un serveur en une seule fois.
 Les éléments publiés comportent tous les éléments de Correspondence Management et dépendances connexes.